Two days. Six presenters. Seventeen sessions.

 A) Building Your Website with Easy Tools, Mikhayla Demott & Chelsie Calliham

-B) Building Your Brand Across Platforms, Cheryl Boyer, Ph.D. & Lauri M. Baker, Ph.D.
+B) Building Your Brand Across Platforms, Dr. Cheryl Boyer and Dr. Lauri Baker

 Consistent branding and storytelling can increase engagement and build relationships with clientele across multiple platforms.
 Learn how to share your brand’s story through your website and other new-media marketing channels.

 Our research has shown that customers are interested in a wholehearted approach to brand engagement.
-New-media marketing posts should have a multi-faceted approach, which, yes, should include selling.
+New-media marketing efforts should include a multi-faceted strategy, which, yes, should include selling.
 This session will include guided work time to plan and create promotional content.

-B) Beyond the Screen: Recruiting Participants for In-Person Training & Events, Cheryl Boyer, Ph.D. & Deanna Reid
+B) Beyond the Screen: Recruiting Participants for In-Person Training and Events, Dr. Cheryl Boyer and CREE graduate student Deanna Reid

 Many marketing goals focus on getting followers to participate in events in person.
 Learn how to attract online followers to sign up and show up.

 You’ve created a website and are actively working to drive potential consumers to your site.
 Do you know how well your efforts are performing?
-Walk through the steps to connect Google Analytics to your existing website and learn the basic functions of the platform.
+Walk through the basic functions of the platform.
 Participants will need to bring their own laptops.
 It is strongly encouraged that participants establish a Google Account before the session.

 Wednesday, February 28